Equal Pay Day

 You can also sign up to our newsletter to stay up-to-date with issues effecting gender equality today.

-You can find out more about the gender pay gap and our recommendations for closing it in our full briefing here.
+You can find out more about the gender pay gap and our recommendations for closing it in our 2016 briefing here.

 Read our blog on how we calculate the gender pay gap and why.